 The BPatch_loopTreeNode class provides a tree interface to a collection of instances of class BPatch_basicBlockLoop contained in a BPatch_flowGraph.
 The structure of the tree follows the nesting relationship of the loops in a function's flow graph.
-Each BPatch_loopTreeNode contains pointer (represented a to a loop by BPatch basicBlockLoop), and a set of sub-loops (represented other BPatch_loopTreeNode objects).
+Each BPatch loopTreeNode contains pointer (represented a to a loop bv and a set of sub-loops BPatch_basicBlockLoop), (represented by other BPatch_loopTreeNode objects).
 The root BPatch_loopTreeNode instance has a null loop member since a function may contain multiple outer loops, the outer loops are contained in the root instance's vector of children.